wahrwolf/ba-thesis/chapters/200-background.md

 In times of progressing globalization the need of fast and relieabe translation increases.
-Since human translations require skill and time to learn as well as to make, they are often time consuming and expensive.
+Since human translations require skill and time not only to learn, but as well as to make, they are often time consuming and expensive.
 Thus lately machine translations are on the rise.
 The most used technique in machine translations are Neural Machine Translation (NMT) with Recurrent Neural Networks (RNN), since they produce the most promising results once they have been trained accordingly __Refence__. __prüf mal ob der Satz sinn macht__

 ## Neural Machine Translation